mrutyna/guide_to_basic_auth/readme_1.md

 ```ruby
         rails new MusicApp -d postgresql
 ```

+-1.5. - Per @Sjern suggestion, remember that if you make postgresql your database, that you MUST LAUNCH the companion program.
+It is running if you see a little elephant in the top right of you toolbar.

 -2.
 Start new Git Project to Keep track.
 ```ruby
           GIT COMMIT 1: Initial Project Start